 This story has been featured in both KU News and the Lawrence Journal World.
 Read the full story by Michelle Tevis in the KU News here.

 Dr. Shiflett featured as University of Delaware’s

 Congratulations to Dr. Shiflett for being featured as the alumni spotlight for the College of Engineering at the University of Delaware.
 Dr. Shiflett began his work with UD in 2011 as an adjunct professor in chemical engineering before coming to KU in 2016.
 See the full story here.

 Dr. Shiflett was recently elected as a Fellow of the National Academy of Inventors!
 Join us in congratulating him for such a great honor.
 Read the full story here.

 Congratulations to Alejandra!

-We would like to extend our warmest congratulations to Alejandra Rocha for successfully defended her thesis.
-Her presentation on December 10 was entitled “Phase Equilibria of Imidazolium-Based Ionic Liquids and Water.”
-We are so proud of all her hard work throughout her time working with Shiflett Research Group!
+We would like to extend our warmest congratulations to Alejandra Rocha for successfully defending her Master’s thesis.
+Her presentation on December 10th was entitled “Phase Equilibria of Imidazolium-Based Ionic Liquids and Water.”
+We are so proud of all her hard work throughout her time working with the Shiflett Research Group!